Effective government communication

 Edit your work

 Before you submit your work to be distributed to audiences, go over it again to make sure the information is complete, accurate, and clear.
 Make sure there are no spelling, punctuation, grammatical, or formatting errors.
-You may wish to ask a colleague to check the document too to catch any lingering mistakes or to let you know if any of the text is unclear.
+You may wish to ask a colleague or a professional proofreader to check the document too to catch any lingering mistakes or to let you know if any of the text is unclear.